HESAL Assistantships, Scholarships, and Fellowships

 New HESAL Graduate Assistantship Initiative!

 Newly admitted Higher Education and Student Affairs Leadership (HESAL) program students will be given preference for each of these assistantships, followed by previously admitted HESAL students.

 Please note: for the 2015-2016 academic year, although all assistantships provide full or partial tuition remission, policies vary by department.
 Please refer to individual job descriptions or contact the office offering the assistantship for specific details.

-The priority deadline for Fall 2015 HESAL program applicants is January 23, 2015.
+Due to a technical glitch we have extended the priority deadline for Fall 2015 HESAL program applicants to February 6, 2015.